SparseGridsForDynamicEcon/HDMR/README.md

 ### lib/IRBC.py
 The International Real Business Cycle (IRBC) library supports two models: _smooth_ and _non-smooth_.
 We refer to an IRBC model as smooth if there are no kinks in the policies and non-smooth if there are non-differentiabilities in the latter functions.
 The models are simple to describe, have a unique solution, and their dimensionality can be meaningfully scaled up.
 As such, these models are used to test various solution strategies for large-scale dynamic stochastic economic models.
 This model trait allows us to focus on the computational problems of dealing with high-dimensional state spaces.

-_The models are implemented and parameterized (by default) as per the article by Brumm, Krause, Schaab, and Scheidegger titled [Sparse Grids for Dynamic Economic Models](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3979412)(2021).
-For further details, we refer the reader to the article._
+_The models are implemented and parameterized (by default) as per the article by Brumm and Scheidegger titled [Using Adaptive Sparse Grids to Solve High-Dimensional Dynamic Models]([https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3979412](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA12216))(2017).
+For further details, we refer the reader to that article._

 #### Usage
 Using the IRBC model requires the following steps: